 docker-compose up -d

-Once that finishes Beer Garden will be listening on port 2337.
+That’s it!
+Once that finishes Beer Garden will be running in the background.
 Point a browser at

 We have a docker image with a very simple plugin you can use to test out your Beer Garden.
 Run it with this command:

 Where <IP-ADDRESS> is the same value you used during the configuration file step earlier.

 |The --ssl-disabled is necessary because your brand new Beer Garden doesn’t have a valid server certificate.|

 If you have a remote plugin, you simply need to start it and point it to the host you just stood up!

 If you have a local plugin, then this Beer Garden is ready to deploy it.
 Simply copy your plugin into the